 MCE bids/schedules all of its load and contracted supply into the markets run by the California Independent System Operator (CAISO), the largest of 38 balancing authorities that comprise the Western Interconnection.
 From a net settlements perspective, this means that MCE buys CAISO system power when its load is greater than its contracted supply, and MCE sells power to the CAISO when its contracted supply is greater than its load.
-MCE has 3,318,500 MWh of system deliveries in 2018.
+MCE has 3,321,504 MWh of system deliveries in 2018.

-Resource Adequacy (RA)
+Resource Adequacy (RA)-Only

+MCE currently has numerous RA-only contracts that it uses to supplement the long-term RA provided by its RPS PCC 1 contracts to comply with California's Resource Adequacy (RA) program.
 The RA program requires LSEs to demonstrate specific quantities of system, local and flexible capacity in the year-ahead and month-ahead time frames.
-MCE forecasts net RA requirements using RMR/CAM allocation assumptions and ELCC/NQC capacity adjustments.
-MCE plans to purchase/sell Resource Adequacy depending on its monthly positions.
-MCE has provided its current RA-only and Energy plus RA contracts in the Baseline Resource Data Template, but (in accordance with CPUC instructions) MCE has not listed any estimated future RA-only contracts.
-MCE will continue to fully comply with all RA requirements, and MCE will continue its practice of procuring long-term, multi-year, year-ahead and month-ahead RA.
+MCE has provided its current RA-only contracts in the Baseline Resource Data Template, but (in accordance with CPUC instructions) MCE has not listed any estimated future RA-only contracts.
+However, MCE will continue to fully comply with all RA requirements, and MCE will continue its practice of procuring long-term, multi-year, year-ahead and month-ahead RA.